François Rukeba: Life in exile

 Rukeba went into exile in 1961, eventually settling in Burundi.
 The UNAR restorationists formed a government-in-exile shortly before Rwanda's independence, with Rukeba as Prime Minister.
 Internal disagreements led to a reforming of the government-in-exile in May 1963 with Michel Kayihura as Prime Minister and Rukeba retained as Minister of Defence.
 The exiled Mwami, Kigeli V Ndahindurwa, remained nominal head of state of this government, though in time Rukeba lost contact with him.
+Rukeba and his son Jean Kayitare (alias "Masudi") emerged as important leaders in the Inyenzi movement which sought to overthrow the new Rwandan government of Grégoire Kayibanda.
+The two forged links to the Congolese MNC party in an effort to gain international support.
+Another son of Rukeba, Butera, also became active as an insurgent.

 On 3 October Rukeba was arrested by Burundian authorities for stealing weapons from Congolese rebels.
 He was released shortly thereafter due to parliamentary pressure placed upon the Burundian monarchy.
 He chose to support the Simba rebels in the eastern Congo in 1964, and regularly partook in their political meetings in Uvira.
-Rukeba's son, Jean Kayitare, mobilized a battalion of Rwandan exiles to fight on the Simbas' behalf.
+Jean Kayitare mobilized a battalion of Rwandan exiles to fight on the Simbas' behalf.

+By 1967, the Burundian government had begun to increasingly restrict the activities of Inyenzi rebels, confiscating weaponry of Rukeba's followers.
+His son Jean Kayitare was killed in a shootout with the Burundian police around this time.
 In 1968 Rukeba was arrested on the orders of Burundian President Michel Micombero, after Micombero discovered he was Hutu.
 Upon being detained he told the authorities that he could place 700 armed men at their disposal in the event of a Hutu rebellion.
 He was released in 1969 and became a businessman.
 He was arrested again two years later during Micombero's purge of Tutsi-Banyaruguru and sentenced to death, though this was later reduced to a light sentence.
+In December 1979, Rukeba and several other ex-Inyenzi rebels were expelled from Burundi after continued diplomatic pressure by Rwanda; he subsequently moved to Kenya.

+He later returned to Burundi.
+In February 2000, soldiers of the Rwandan Patriotic Army (RPA) kidnapped Rukeba from his home and brought him to Rwanda.
+There, he was tortured into signing a confession of conspiring with other opposition figures, including Joseph Sebarenzi, Innocent Byabagamba, and the singer Sankara, to overthrow the Rwandan government and restore King Kigeli V Ndahindurwa.